Chris-moreton12/Peak-Walks/README.md

 > Issue with whole header linking to walks page when clicked rather than just title (fixed, set the title in its own div) **fixed**

+> Issue with toggle button not working when on the form page (fixed, the html was not present on the form page) **fixed**

 <a name="deployment"></a>
 ## Deployment